MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 ## Indexes and views

-In Materialize, indexing a [non-materialize view](/concepts/views/#non-materialized-views) causes view results to be **maintained and incrementally updated in memory** within the [cluster](/concepts/clusters/).
+In Materialize, indexing a [non-materialized view](/concepts/views/#non-materialized-views) causes view results to be **maintained and incrementally updated in memory** within the [cluster](/concepts/clusters/).
 The in-memory up-to-date results are accessible